wendall911/BetterDays/README.md

 	#Range: 0.0 ~ 24000.0
 	nightSpeed = 1.0
 	#An alternative way to set day speed.
 This setting is mutually exclusive with daySpeed.
-	#If both are set, speedMethod (see below) determines which setting is used.
+	#If both are set, speedMethod (see above) determines which setting is used.
 	#This setting defines the length of the day in real-world minutes.
 	#Vanilla length: 10.0 minutes
 	#Range: 0.1 ~ 10000.0
 	daySpeedMinutes = 10.0
 	#An alternative way to set night speed.
 This setting is mutually exclusive with nightSpeed.
-	#If both are set, speedMethod (see below) determines which setting is used.
+	#If both are set, speedMethod (see above) determines which setting is used.
 	#This setting defines the length of the night in real-world minutes.
 	#Vanilla length: 10.0 minutes
 	#Range: 0.1 ~ 10000.0
 	nightSpeedMinutes = 10.0
-	#Determines which method is used to set day and night speed.
-	#RATIO: Uses daySpeed and nightSpeed settings.
-	#MINUTES: Uses daySpeedMinutes and nightSpeedMinutes settings.
-	#REALTIME: Sets day and night to 12 real-world hours each.
-	#Allowed Values: RATIO, MINUTES, REALTIME
-	speedMethod = "RATIO"
 	#The time to start day.
 This is configurable within the time the sun appears and day starts.
 	#Default: 23500
 	#Range: 22300.0 ~ 24000.0